7 Secret Emotions experienced during Career Transition

 There is no doubt that this level of uncertainty is not going to change, hence we need to learn to adapt to the changes.

 But what does it do to our emotions?

-Here is a list of 7 secret emotions you can experience at different stages of a career transition.
+Here is a list of 7 secret emotions you can experience at different stages of the career transitioning process.

 1. Shock, disbelief, numbness, and loss